flotools/flotools/README.md

 <div id='systemrequirements'/>
 ## System Requirements

 Flo Tools supports Mac OS version 10.10 or later, and Pro Tools version 12.3 or later.
-Earlier versions of Mac OS and Pro Tools may provide limited functionality with Flo Tools, but have not been tested and are not guaranteed to function correctly.
+Pro Tools First has limited support at this time from version 12.8.2 or higher.
+Earlier versions of Mac OS, Pro Tools, and Pro Tools First may provide limited functionality with Flo Tools, but have not been tested and are not guaranteed to function correctly.

 <div id='installation'/>
 ## Installation